Launch Methods

 Launch Time – 5 – 10 minutes

 Aerotowing is the slower, gentler, more expensive way to get into the air, but it allows you to launch much higher.
-The glider is pulled into the air behind a powered aircraft, and thus can go as high a you are willing to pay for.
-Introductory flights are usually done on aerotow as are some of the advanced training exercises.
+The glider is pulled into the air behind a powered aircraft, and can therefore be towed as high or as far as required.
+Aerotows are preferred for many introductory flights as it’s a very smooth launch but also for some training exercises that require extra height for safety.

 Launches between 2,000 – 3,000 ft typically suffice for training or soaring needs with higher launches of up to 5,000 ft only necessary for aerobatic training.